This grant had sunsetted but the benefits are still very much visible within Kandiyohi County.

 - Create opportunities for all Kandiyohi County providers to grow their child care services.

-The organization of the grant and work will be overseen by the local Rural Child Care Innovation Program Team.
-The (RCCIP) team consists of 30 core members from a variety of private, public, government, and non-profits leaders.
+The organization of the grant and work will be overseen by the local RCCIP team.
+The RCCIP team consists of 30 core members from a variety of private, public, government and nonprofit leaders.
 These teams will divide into smaller, more specialized task groups for program delivery.